matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 * `relation_types`: A list of relation types which must be exist pointing to the event being filtered.
 If this list is absent then no filtering is done on relation types.
-* `relation_senders`: A list of senders of relations which must be exist pointing to the event being filtered.
+* `relation_senders`: A list of senders of relations which must exist pointing to the event being filtered.
 If this list is absent then no filtering is done on relation types.

 This can also be combined with the `sender` field to search for threads which a